SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation: Data Availability

 \textit{\textbf{DCA1}}~\cite{cervantes2019automatic}.
 This dataset is provided by the Mexican Social Security Institute, UMAE T1-Le\'on.
 It includes 134 $300\times 300$ X-ray coronary angiograms along with corresponding ground truths annotated by an expert cardiologist.
 Following~\cite{liu2022full}, this dataset is split into 100 training images and 34 testing images.

 \textit{\textbf{XCAD}}~\cite{ma2021self}.
-The XCAD dataset contains 1747 coronary angiograms obtained by a General Electric Innova IGS 520 system.
+The \textit{XCAD} dataset contains 1,747 coronary angiograms obtained by a General Electric Innova IGS 520 system.
 Each image has a resolution of $512\times 512$.
 It is important to note that only 126 images in this dataset have vessel annotations.
-We randomly select 100 images as the training set, and the remaining 26 images as the testing set.
+The training set comprises 100 images, while the remaining 26 images constitute the testing set.

+\textbf{\textit{ARCADE}}~\cite{popov2024dataset}.
+This dataset consists of two subsets: one for coronary vessel segmentation and another for stenosis detection.
+Each subset includes 1,500 images at a $512\times512$ resolution, partitioned into training (1,000), validation (200), and testing (300) sets.
+This study focuses on the vessel segmentation subset.

-\subsection{Evaluation metrics}
+\subsection{Evaluation Metrics}

-To thoroughly evaluate the proposed method and baselines, four evaluation metrics are selected, including sensitivity (Sen.), ${\rm F_{1}}$-Score (${\rm F_1}$), Intersection over Union (IoU), and Matthews correlation coefficient (MCC).
+To thoroughly evaluate the proposed method and baselines, four evaluation metrics are selected, including sensitivity (Sen.), F1-score (F1), Intersection over Union (IoU), and Matthews correlation coefficient (MCC).